saffronner/reasoning-with-data-notes/README.md

-Notes for Reasoning with Data, a introductory stats course at CMU.
+Notes for Reasoning with Data, an introductory stats course at CMU.